Thomas B. Fordham Institute

-The Thomas B. Fordham Institute is an ideologically conservative American nonprofit education policy think tank, with offices in Washington, D.C., Columbus, Ohio, and Dayton, Ohio.
-The institute supports and publishes research on education policy in the United States.
+The Thomas B. Fordham Institute is an ideologically conservative American nonprofit education policy advocacy group, with offices in Washington, D.C., Columbus, Ohio, and Dayton, Ohio.
+The institute publishes research on education policy in the United States and promotes the privatization of schools.

 History

 The Institute's eponym was a businessman and civic leader in Dayton, Ohio.
 His widow, Thelma Fordham Pruett, established the Thomas B. Fordham Foundation in 1959 to support a wide range of causes in the Dayton area.
 In 1997, following the death of Pruett, the Foundation was relaunched, with a narrowed focus on education.
 The Thomas B. Fordham Institute joined the Thomas B. Fordham Foundation in 2002.
 In 2013, the Associated Press described the organization as "conservative-leaning."

 Fordham-National

 The headquarters of the think-tank operations are located in Washington, D.C.
 Led by Chester E. Finn Jr. and Michael J. Petrilli, Fordham publishes and supports research on K-12 education across the nation.
 Additionally, Fordham staff and board members remain involved in organizations that support and develop quality schools.